jbcodeforce/ML-studies/docs/genAI/rag.md

 #### Embeddings

-Embeddings are the numerical representation of the document chunks, and should help to represent sematic concepts.
+Embeddings are the numerical representation of the document chunks, and should help to represent semantic concepts.
 They are key part of the NLP processing and used in Gen AI models.
 [See dedicated Embedding chapter](../ml/nlp.md/#embedding)

 ## Challenges